Triggers of Sciatica Flare-Ups You Need to Know

 Chiropractic care is effective in alleviating lower back pain.
 Our osteopath can identify and treat areas of compensation, potentially reducing or eliminating issues that may arise from it.
 Book with one of our practitioners today

-Relieving Sciatica Through Dry Needling
+Relieving Sciatica flare up Through Dry Needling

 Dry needling targets tight muscles and connective tissue that may be contributing to sciatic nerve irritation.
 It improves blood flow and releases trigger points that compress the nerve.